unwisegeek/aresmush/plugins/pf2egear/help/en/money.md

 `money [<target>]`: See your money totals, or if you're a game admin, someone else's money totals by supplying an optional <target>.
 `pay <person>=<money> <cointype>`: Pays another character money.
 Cointype can be: copper / cp, silver / sp, gold / gp, or platinum / pp.
+`listmoney [<player>]`: View money gained and spent.
+Characters with the _manage_alts_ permission can use the argument to see another player's list.
+Without an argument, you see yours.

 Those with the _take_money_ permission can use a negative money value to take money from <person>.
 Usually this is only staffers.